-Our ELV solutions primarily focus on a central monitoring system that has been deployed in Hong Kong since 2013 in residential and commercial buildings for which enhancing control and security.
+Our extra-low voltage ("ELV") solutions primarily focus on a central monitoring system that has been deployed in Hong Kong since 2013 in residential and commercial buildings for which enhancing control and security.
 ELV solutions cover all the new modern technologies that are increasingly becoming a must-have system in every building such as CCTV, fire alarm systems, public address systems, audio/video solutions, access control systems, car park systems and clubhouse management systems.
 Our experts provide consultation, design, integration, implementation and maintenance services to our clients from both private and public sectors incorporating a wide range of audio-visual and security systems.

-In 2021, we have undertaken various installation and maintenance projects for various customers from both private and government departments such as the Drainage Services Department, Hong Kong Police Force, the Leisure and Cultural Services Department, the Electrical and Mechanical Services Department, etc. During the year ended 31 August 2021, some of the major projects were completed, such as the supply and installation of carpark system for Wong Tai Sin Public Transport Terminus, the replacement of security system for Hong Kong Police Force at different venues around Hong Kong and the installation of wifi system at New World Tower.
+In 2022, we have undertaken various installation and maintenance projects for various customers from both private and government departments such as the Drainage Services Department, Hong Kong Police Force, the Leisure and Cultural Services Department, etc. During the year ended 31 August 2022, some of the major projects were completed, such as the upgrade of public address system at Lee Garden One, replacement and improvement work to entrance gates and ticket system at Hong Kong Wetland Park, and installation of drop bar system at the main entrance at Martin Heights.